Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

+Thus in each $u$-gadget, $M'(u_3)=z_i$ for some $i\in \{1,2\}$ whilst $M'(w_4)=v_j$ for some $j\in \{1,2,3\}$.
+It follows that in $M'$, $u_i$ is matched either via a relevant edge or adjacency edge, or to a garbage collector in $Y$.
+Similarly in $M'$, $w_j$ is matched either via a relevant edge or adjacency edge, or to a garbage collector in $X$.
+Meanwhile $u_{3-i}$ is matched in $M'$ to his first-choice vertex in $Z$, whilst the two vertices in $\{w_1,w_2,w_3\}\backslash \{w_j\}$ are matched in $M'$ to their first-choice vertices in $V$.
+Define a set of edges $M$ in $G$ as follows:

-Suppose now that there is an unmatched vertex $y \in Y$.
-This vertex has an edge to $u_0$ which blocks~$M'$.
-Therefore, all $|U_0| - K$ vertices in $Y$ are matched to $u_1$ vertices of various $u$-gadgets.
-Similarly, all $|W_0| - K$ vertices in $X$ are matched to $w_1$ vertices.
-Therefore, there are in total $K$ $u$-gadgets contributing a single relevant edge to~$M'$.
-These edges therefore form a matching of size $K$ in~$G$.
+Then $M$ is a matching in $G$ and moreover $|M|=K$, since all $|U_0| - K$ vertices in $Y$ are matched in $M'$ to $u_1$ vertices of various $u$-gadgets, and similarly, all $|W_0| - K$ vertices in $X$ are matched in $M'$ to $w_1$ vertices.
+That leaves $K$ of the $u$-gadgets that contribute a single relevant edge (or adjacency edge) to~$M'$.
 All that remains to show is that this matching is maximal.
-Suppose not, i.e.\ there are two gadgets corresponding to vertices $u$ and $w$ in $G$ such that all their vertices in $U$ and~$W$ in $G'$ are matched to either garbage collectors or to their $z$- or $v$-copies.
-This is only possible if $u_1$ and $w_1$ are both matched to garbage collectors, but then, the adjacency edge $u_1w_1$ blocks~$M'$. \end{proof}
+Let us suppose otherwise, i.e., there are two gadgets corresponding to vertices $u$ and $w$ in $G$ such that all their vertices in $U$ and~$W$ in $G'$ are matched to either garbage collectors or to their $z$- or $v$-copies.
+This is only possible if $u_1$ and $w_1$ are both matched to garbage collectors, but then the adjacency edge $u_1w_1$ blocks~$M'$. \end{proof}

-A counterpart to Theorem~\ref{th:minbppconstant} holds in the case of \textsc{min bp sm restricted} if the number of blocking pairs in an optimal solution is a constant.
+A counterpart to Theorem~\ref{th:minbppconstant} holds in the case of {\sc min bp sm restricted} if the number of blocking pairs in an optimal solution is a constant.

-\begin{theorem} \textsc{min bp sm restricted} is solvable in $O(m^{L+1})$ time, where $L$ is the minimum number of edges blocking an optimal solution, which is polynomial if $L$ is a constant. \end{theorem}
+\begin{theorem} is solvable in $O(m^{L+1})$ time, where $L$ is the minimum number of edges blocking an optimal solution, which is polynomial if $L$ is a constant. \end{theorem}